The Life of Gautama Buddha

 001: Bodhisattva in Tuṣita Heaven amongst the Gods

-The Bodhisattva Śvetaketu sits surrounded by female attendants in his Palace in Tuṣita Heaven, and all around are divine musicians (gandharva), and other gods (deva), who encourage him to be reborn for the welfare of both men and gods.
+The Bodhisattva Śvetaketu stands surrounded by female attendants in his Palace in Tuṣita Heaven, and all around are divine musicians (gandharva), and other gods (deva), who encourage him to be reborn for the welfare of both men and gods.

 We can see the detail that the artists of Borobudur were capable of even in this first panel, in the musicians with their lutes, drums, flutes and other instruments, and the marvellous depiction of hair styles, clothes and the like.